 Everything you think and feel is valid – this can be scary when you are feeling negative or hopeless and don’t entirely know why, or you feel different and don’t know what to do to feel better.
 Whether you find your own support system or have a caregiver develop one on your behalf, mental health support is critical.
 This is when you need a team of people behind you to help you take care of your mental health and manage ongoing challenges like anger, impulsivity, anxiety and depression.
 To manage your mental health and well-being, you need a team made up of healthcare and mental health professionals such as doctors, neuropsychologists, rehabilitation therapists and caregivers in your corner that can help with different aspects of your well-being such as counselling, physiotherapy and medication.

-Mental health is ongoing, and many survivors receive help for their mental health for the rest of their lives - even if they feel better most of the time.
+Mental health is ongoing, and many individuals receive help for their mental health for the rest of their lives – even if they feel better most of the time.
 Consistent care and therapies over the long-term with mental health professionals and caregivers who are familiar with you and your needs are what help you continuously improve.